alifwahid/alifwahid.github.io/_drafts/the-problematic-y.md

 joy of winning.
 This is the insight behind Postman's second question above.

 More broadly, thinking about consequences of any given problem has typically led me to consider risk and reward in a new light.
-That's how I came across Kahneman's wonderful book.
+That's how I came to love Kahneman's book.
 In addition, Nassim Nicholas Taleb has written some thought provoking books on these topics.
 The key lesson I've taken away from Taleb's writing is the wisdom of restricting losses and unrestricting gains.
 That is, regardless of the risk that maybe inherent in a problem, the correct action is to focus on manipulating the gains and losses, rather than the probability.
 Taleb calls it fixing the exposure and not the probability, because we cannot estimate probabilities accurately for rare events.
 So control your exposure in all the ways you can (e.g., insurance, contracts), and ignore probabilities.